paulfitzpatrick85/CI-Portfolio-Project-2/README.md

 ## Deployment

-I deployed the website through github pages through the following steps:
+I deployed the web app through github pages through the following steps:
-- I saved, commited and push my work to github using the commands git add ., git commit -m "example comment", and git push respectively.
+- I saved, commited and push my work to github using the commands 'git add .',' git commit -m "example comment"', and 'git push' respectively.
 - From my project repository I then navigated to the settings tab to find the github pages section where in the source section I selected main branch from the drop down menu and selected save, a link was then created for the published site.

 ## credits
 - The code block for the charts was taken from google charts examples and the information adapted to suit the needs of the app.
  Code taken from this webpage https://www.tutorialspoint.com/googlecharts/googlecharts_pie_basic.htm
+- The initial plan for the app was to have one chart  and have it be responsive to the user input, but that proved beyond my current knowledge.
+The chart was left in with future maintenability in mind, in that I learn more throughout the course I can return to complete the initial intention.